Muhammad al-Kharashi

 Al-Kharshi is considered to be a leading Muslim scholar, well known in his time throughout the Arab World and into other Islamic kingdoms in Africa.

 Biography

 Early life and education

 Al-Kharshi was born in 1010 AH (1601 AD), and resided in Cairo.
-He was called Al-Kharashi (also known as Al-Kharashi), because he came from the village of Abu Kharash in the Buhaira Governorate.
+He was called Al-Kharashi (also known as Al-Kharaashi), because he came from the village of Abu Kharash in the Buhaira Governorate.

 Al-Kharshi was educated by a group of scholars and figures, including his father, Jamal Al-Din Abdullah bin Ali Al-Kharshi, who instilled in Al-Kharshi a love for science and an aspiration for knowledge.
 Al-Kharshi was also instructed by Al-Ajhouri, Yusuf Al-Ghalayshi, Abdul Muti Al-Basir, and Yassin Al-Shami.

 Al-Kharshi studied the sciences of Al-Azhar established at that time, such as: interpretation, hadith, monotheism, mysticism, jurisprudence, theology, grammar, morphology, presentations, meanings and statement, badi’, literature, history, and the Prophet’s biography, and also studied the sciences of Logic, setting and the times.